-In making the garden, Bernard recognised that the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean region and consciously made use of plants naturally adapted to such places.
+In making the gardens, Bernard recognised the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean.
+He consciously made use of plants naturally adapted to such places.
 The wild Tulipa sprengeri, now extinct in the wild, is an unusual sight in late May.
-In Summer the elegant birch grove of Betula ‘Silver Grace’ becomes a romantic, dreamlike scene underplanted with silver and purple and the Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.
+In Summer the elegant birch grove of Betula ‘Silver Grace’ becomes a romantic, dreamlike scene underplanted with silver and purple.
+The Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.

 The River & Mill Pond

 The sound of rushing water draws the visitor to the weir and footbridge across the River Lark.
-The Lark ceased to be navigable in 1900 and when Bernard bought the property the Mill Pond had disappeared under a tangle of fallen trees, brambles and nettles.
-Much work has been done since then and now the area is planted with massed Primula, Darmera and the skunk cabbage Lysichiton along with other moisture loving plants.
+The Lark ceased to be navigable in 1900.
+When Bernard bought the property the Mill Pond had disappeared under a tangle of fallen trees, brambles and nettles.
+Additional work has been done since then.
+Now the area is planted with massed Primula, Darmera and the skunk cabbage Lysichiton along with other moisture loving plants.

 The Low Garden